kayousterhout/trace-analysis/README.md

 which performs poorly when writing many small files; once we upgraded to a different file system, the job completed much more quickly and most of the teal-colored time spent writing shuffle output data disappeared.

+## Missing data

+Parts of the visualization are currently inaccurate due to incomplete parts of Spark's logging.
+In particular, the HDFS read time and output write time (when writing to HDFS) are only accurate if you are running a special version of Spark and HDFS.
+Contact Kay Ousterhout if you are interested in doing this; otherwise, just be aware that part of the pink compute time may be spent read from or writing to HDFS.